Machu Picchu tickets: Frequently Asked Questions

 These limits make early booking essential, especially for hikes.

-No, tickets must be purchased in advance.
-Machu Picchu does not sell tickets at the gate, and availability is not guaranteed for walk-ins.
-To avoid disappointment, always book your ticket ahead of time.
+No, Machu Picchu tickets must be purchased in advance.
+Machu Picchu does not sell tickets at the gate and cannot guarantee availability for walk-ins.
+To avoid disappointment, always book your ticket in advance.

-Tickets are non-refundable and non-transferable.
-However, in exceptional cases (e.g., natural disasters or emergencies), you may be able to reschedule.
+Machu Picchu tickets are non-refundable and non-transferable.
+However, you may be able to reschedule in exceptional cases, such as natural disasters or emergencies.
 Contact the official ticket office or your travel agency for assistance.

 Yes, children aged 4 to 17 require a ticket, but they receive a discounted rate.
 Children under 3 enter for free but still need a ticket, which can be obtained at no cost through the official website.